 Make your garden look more effervescent with flowers that bloom in spring.
 Pink roses in your picket fence, coupled with purple salvia and Chartreuse lady’s mantle will spell sophisticated loveliness in your garden.
 Attractive orange lilies will also add some pop to your garden.
 When you have purple salvias beside it, the complementary colors will bring out life and energy in your otherwise ordinary yard.
 To have a continuous bloom to your spring garden go for Rudbeckia and hydrangea.

 Summer is all about outdoors.
 If you have a bare wall in your yard, you can plant young geraniums to give a splash of summer color in your garden.
 Simply plant the geraniums in terra-cotta pots then hang them on your yard walls!
 Coneflower is a great summer bloom.
 It’s a perennial foliage that comes in orange, white, pink, and yellow.
 Fill your yard with yellow dahlias and classic zinnias (Magellan Coral in particular) to complete the summer feel in your garden.

 Regardless of the season, you can create a lovely and inviting atmosphere in your garden.
 A simple landscape speaks volumes to the overall ambiance of your home.
 It doesn’t take much to come up with a great landscape.
 All you need are the right trees and shrubs at the right season.
 Remember, nature has its way of arranging itself and being beautiful by just being there.

-Author bio: Lee Otto is a Landscaping enthusiast who owned a Landscaping business founded in 1999.
+Author bio: Lee Otto is a Landscaping enthusiast who owned a Lees Landscapes.
 Lee Started his company with one crew, a Bobcat and truck and trailer.
 Over the last 13 years Lee’s landscaping has evolved to become one of the Twin Cities premiere Landscape Design Build firms.